aiddata/geo-datasets/datasets/distance_to_coast/README.md

 # Distance to Coast

 Distance to coast (on land only), measured in meters.
-Derived using World Vector Shorelines.
+Derived using World Vector Shorelines from [GSHHG](http://www.soest.hawaii.edu/pwessel/gshhg/).

 ## Quick start